DoomGuy77/MTGGoldfish-Metagame-Scraper/README.md

 # MTG Goldfish Metagame Scraper

-A simple web scraper using BeautifulSoup to get data from MTG Goldfish on the top decks in each format
+A simple web scraper using BeautifulSoup and Requests to get data from MTG Goldfish on the top decks in each format

 ### How to use